 When we set resolutions or new year goals, they tend to fall by the wayside within just a few weeks.
-For 2021, though, I want to do something for myself that will result in lasting change.
-Last year, I did not take care of myself the way I should.
-So, I’ve decided to come up with some goals for the next eight weeks, focusing on smaller milestones along the way to help keep me motivated.
-Breaking larger goals up into smaller, realistic ones can really help you stay on track.
+For 2023, though, I want to do something for myself that will result in lasting change.
+Last year, I finally started to take care of myself the way I should.
+I’m pretty proud of myself!
+But to stay on track, I’ve decided to come up with some new goals for the next eight weeks that focus on smaller milestones along the way to help keep me motivated.
+Breaking larger goals up into smaller, realistic ones can really help you stay focused.

 The top three destinations in the United States to ring in the New Year are Las Vegas, Disney World, and New York City.